Opossum In Your Home? 24/7 Emergency Service Available

 Because opossums are nomadic, trapping alone is a temporary fix.
 A new opossum will find the same shelter within weeks.
 Permanent exclusion is the only long-term solution.

-We install heavy-gauge mesh around decks, porches, sheds, and crawl spaces.
+We install permanent barriers around decks, porches, sheds, and crawl spaces.
 We also recommend removing attractants: secure garbage cans, do not leave pet food outside, and clean up fallen fruit.
 Learn more about our full home exclusion service.

 "Dead opossum under our deck.
 The smell was unbearable.
 TriState removed it, sanitized the area, and sealed the deck the same day.
-Fast, professional, no drama."
+I was shocked how quickly they solved the problem."

 Michelle R.